 Officer Watts: "Ms., … are you OK, say something, Ms., … what is happ…"

 Female screams begin within the room; the sound of Officer Watts attempting to break down the door is also audible.
-At this point we can hear the muffled voice of Officer Duncan calling out, then attempting to call for more backup.
+At this point, we can hear the muffled voice of Officer Duncan calling out, then trying to call for more backup.

 Officer Watts: "Stand away from the door I am going to attempt to shoot the handle off."

 At this point, we hear the sound of a door opening slightly.

 Officer Watts: "I am armed, and I am coming in."

 Female voice (Kendra Mick): "No, don't come in it, it will kill you, don't come in, you can't stop it!"

 Officer Watts: "Portland Police, show me your hands, … get on the ground, … sir, put your hands where I can see them and turn around.
 I'm not going to ask you again, show me your hands and turn… oh fuck!"